CumulusNetworks/docs/content/cumulus-linux-44/System-Configuration/Date-and-Time/Precision Time Protocol-PTP.md

 Basic PTP configuration requires you:

 - Enable PTP on the switch to start the `ptp4l` and `phc2sys` processes.
-The `nv set service PTP` commands require an instance number (1 in the example commands below).
+The NVUE `nv set service PTP` commands require an instance number (1 in the example commands below).
 This number is used for management purposes.
 - Configure the interfaces on the switch that you want to use for PTP.
 Each interface must be configured as a layer 3 routed interface with an IP address.
-- Add the PTP master and slave interfaces.
 You do not need to specify which is a master interface and which is a slave interface; this is determined by the PTP packet received.

 The basic configuration uses the {{<link url="#ptp-profiles" text="default profile">}} and these default settings:
 - Boundary Clock mode - this is the only clock mode supported, where the switch provides timing to downstream servers; it is a slave to a higher-level clock and a master to downstream clocks.